stratdev3/SimpleW/readme.md

             }
         }

-        // well: ALL your methods have to do some precheck like is user registered ?
+        // if ALL your methods have to do some precheck like is user registered ?
-        // no problem, just uncomment the code bellow
+        // just uncomment the code bellow
         //public override void OnBeforeMethod() {
         //    if (User == null) {
         //        SendResponseAsync(MakeUnAuthorizedResponse("private access, need account."));